fohrloop/dash-uploader/README.md

 # Quickstart

 Full documentation [here](docs/dash-uploader.md)
 >⚠️**Security note**: The Upload component allows POST requests and uploads of arbitrary files to the server harddisk and one should take this into account (with user token checking etc.) if used as part of a public website!
+For this you can utilize the  `http_request_handler` argument of the [du.configure_upload](https://github.com/np-8/dash-uploader/blob/master/docs/dash-uploader.md#duconfigure_upload).
+(New in version 0.5.0)

 ## Simple example